 a.
 The CCP’s Support of Yasser Arafat’s Terrorist Activities

-Besides providing weapons and financial support, Beijing often guided Palestine on how to wage conflict with the United States and Israel while expanding its influence on the international scene.
+In addition to providing weapons and financial support, Beijing often guided Palestine on how to wage conflict with the United States and Israel while expanding its influence internationally.
 The CCP also invited Palestinians to receive training in China.

 b.
 The CCP’s Ties to Al-Qaeda